Disclosure: This post is sponsored by Breck’s Gifts.

 And here she is in full bloom!
 Isn’t it just gorgeous?

 Amaryllis bulbs are exhausted after they’ve finished blooming.
-The poor things needed some rest and relaxation after so much work!
+The poor things need some rest after so much work!

 I cut the flowering stalk off about an inch or so above the bulb and discarded it, leaving the foliage intact.
-As the leaves wither, they will provide food to be stored in the bulb for next year’s blooming.
+As the leaves wither, they will provide food for the bulb, which will be stored for next year’s blooming.

-I’m going to repot my amaryllis to a planter that has drainage holes.
+I’m going to repot my amaryllis in a planter with drainage holes.
 It’s important not to remove the potting soil from the bulb.
-The amaryllis needs to be watered when the soil dries and a water-soluble fertilizer once a month should be provided.
+The amaryllis needs to be watered when the soil dries, and a water-soluble fertilizer should be provided once a month.

-Since the threat of frost has already passed here in my gardening zone 8B, I can move my amaryllis to a semi-shaded area outdoors, either on my deck or planted in the garden, and I’ll continue to water and fertilize through the summer.
+Since the threat of frost has already passed here in my gardening zone 8B, I can move my amaryllis to a semi-shaded area outdoors, either on my deck or planted in the garden.
+I’ll continue to water and fertilize through the summer.

-Discontinue fertilizing and reduce watering in the late summer, allowing the foliage to wither.
+In late summer, discontinue fertilizing and reduce watering, allowing the foliage to wither.
 Before the first hard frost in the fall, move the amaryllis back indoors and cut off the dried foliage above the neck of the bulb.

 Store the bulb in a cool, darkened area lasting 6-8 weeks.
 Repot the bulb and move the potted bulb into a warm, well-lit area.
 Resume watering once growth begins.
 The bulb will start blooming again in 4-5 weeks.

 What do you think?
 They’re pretty spectacular, aren’t they?
-You can see for yourself by visiting Breck’s Gifts here.
-For free shipping in the U.S. use code shiplapandshells.
+You can see for yourself by visiting Breck’s Gifts.

 Disclosure: This post was sponsored by Breck’s Bulbs.